mkhan45/swat/report/main.typ

     supplement: "Table"
 )

-These benchmarks exceeded my expectations.
-OCaml compiles directly to native, so it should better most of the time.
-However, for purely numeric benchmarks like `ack`, it is significantly slower, likely due to its `i31` int tagging scheme.
-For list sorting, it seems likely that OCaml's slow comparisons slowed it down, but it almost catches up due to its faster general data manipulation.
+These benchmarks are about inline with expectations.
+Swat performs similarly to OCaml's bytecode compiler, but is much faster for `ack`.
+This is likely due to OCaml's `i31` pointer tagging scheme.
+However, it is much slower than OCaml's optimizing native compiler.
+After analyzing the generated WASM code for listrev and isort, this is likely due to Wasmtime's slow tail calls.
+Ack, which gets much less advantage from tail call optimization, performs relatively much better.

 More benchmarks would be needed for a real picture of how Swat performs.
+Converting tail recursive functions to loops seems like a high priority optimization.

 = Related Work